AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/celestial/archon-of-the-triumvirate-ggr.md

       \ or the effect ends for it, the creature is immune to the archon's Pacifying\
       \ Presence for the next 24 hours."
     "name": "Pacifying Presence"
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the archon of the triumvirate can expend a use to take one of the following\
+  \ actions.
+The archon of the triumvirate regains all expended uses at the start\
+  \ of each of its turns."
 "legendary_actions":
   - "desc": "If the archon isn't mounted, it magically teleports to its steed and\
       \ mounts it as long as the archon and its steed are on the same plane of existence."